 The halls shall be open to all members of the community regardless of race, gender, sexual orientation, age, disability, religious or political beliefs or marital status.

 a) Application for use of the halls shall be made to the Halls Administrator.

 b) The right to refuse any application for the use of the facilities is reserved to the Victoria Hall Management Committee or the Halls Administrator, provided that the Administrator reports his/her action to the next meeting of the Management Committee.
 The Management Committee may refuse an application to use the hall’s facilities if the use by a particular association or individual presents a risk of public disorder or of alienating the Association’s beneficiaries or supporters.

 c) All arrangements for the use of the facilities are subject to the Charity reserving the right to cancel bookings when the premises are required for use as a Polling Station or are rendered unfit for the intended use.

-4. Hours of opening
+4. Conditions of Hire

-Facilities at the halls are normally available for the use of hirers between the hours of 8 am and 11 pm on Mondays through to Thursdays and on Sundays; and 8 am to midnight on Fridays and Saturdays.
+Facilities at the halls are normally available for the use of hirers between the hours of 8am and 11pm on Mondays through to Thursdays and on Sundays; and 8am to midnight on Fridays and Saturdays.
 In exceptional cases these hours may be extended on application to the Management Committee.

-5. Maximum Capacity
+6. Maximum Capacity

-The Edward Hall has a maximum capacity of 50 persons
+The Edward Hall has a maximum capacity of 50 persons.

 These figures include helpers and performers and on no account shall they be exceeded.